 Lemon oil (Citrus limon) leaves that fresh, citrus-y scent without any synthetic fragrances.
 Is my favorite oil for cleaning!
 It fights bacteria and fungi, lightens and brightens surfaces and smells amazing.

 It works as an antimicrobial agent and removes dirt from around the home.
-Use it in an all-purpose cleaner spray for the kitchen or bathroom.
+I like to use it in a scrub paste for counter tops, stove tops, or sinks to clean stubborn dirt.

 Lemon Scrub Paste